Apple’s pushed an iOS 14.7.1 update to the iPhone XR and the software has the potential to help, or hurt, your device’s performance.

 Our core apps which include Netflix, Chrome, Gmail, Dark Sky, Asana, and Slack, are all stable.
 If you’re having an issue with one of these or another app, try downloading the latest version.
 App developers are still rolling out iOS 14 support updates.

-As of right now, we recommend iOS 14.6 to most iPhone XR users.
-That said, if you’re having a good experience on iOS 14.5.1 or older software, you might want to wait for more long-term feedback to arrive.
+As of right now, given what’s on board, we recommend iOS 14.7.1 to most iPhone XR users.
+That said, if you’re having a good experience on iOS 14.7 or older software, you might want to wait for more long-term feedback to arrive.

 If you don’t know how to do that, we’ve released a pre-installation guide that will take you step-by-step through the process we use before we install new iOS software on our iPhones.
 If you’re new to iOS or if you just want to play it safe, it should help you along.